 The skills individuals learn would be applicable across jobs and sectors.

-3 Advertise interchange assignment opportunities on a Canada-wide online interchange database.
+3 Advertise targeted interchange assignment opportunities on the Canada-wide online Interchange database

 4 Build partnerships in Canada and elsewhere to secure interchange arrangements for a critical mass of public servants in the following sectors: cybersecurity, data management, artificial intelligence, ethics and privacy, infrastructure planning and blockchain technology.

-This would be a quick and affordable way to build the public service’s capacity in the fastest growing industries, in relation to emerging and disruptive technologies, and in response to the most pressing public priorities.
-But to be effective, the interchange program must have critical mass; a dozen interchanges per year does not change anything, but 200 a year could make a difference.
+This would be a quick and affordable way to build the public service’s capacity in the fastest-growing industries, in relation to emerging and disruptive technologies, and in response to the most pressing public priorities.
+Interchange Canada stated that 400 assignments were started in Fiscal Year 2017-2018 and that this has been increasing over the last five years.
+To be effective, the interchange program needs to continue to grow and be effectively utilized as a key talent development tool within government.
 Further, the partnerships that result would help calibrate public and private sector efforts in coping with challenges presented by advancements in technology, including security threats.

 This article is part of the Public Policy Forum’s Canada Next: 12 Ways to Get Ahead of Disruption series.
 It is republished here with permission.